 GET THE HELP YOU NEED – DAY OR NIGHT, AVAILABLE 24/7: (480) 372-8887

 While each charge has some special twist on sentencing, most are large enough to be felonies.
 And just like other felony crimes like murder and assault, a white collar crime conviction will carry a lengthy jail sentence, financial penalties, and more.

 Since the “forensics” of white collar crime involves paper trails and accounting, it takes a very smart lawyer to be able to take apart a prosecutor’s case.
 And since a white collar crime involves criminal law, you need a criminal defense lawyer.
 With both an MBA and law degrees, William L. Morris is the right lawyer to call when you’re charged with a white collar crime.

 Free Initial Consultation – Financing Available

-I offer a FREE initial consultation for you if you've been charged with any white collar crime.
-We also have convenient financing available to make it easier for you to get effective representation from a real Phoenix criminal defense lawyer and not just a public defender.
+I offer a FREE initial consultation for you if you’ve been charged with any white collar crime.
+We also have convenient financing available to make it easier for you to get effective representation from a real Scottsdale criminal defense lawyer and not just a public defender.

 If you are looking for a white-collar crimes attorney in Arizona, call William L. Morris day or night.
 If you don’t reach criminal defense lawyer William L. Morris directly, your call will be forwarded instantly and he’ll return your call within minutes — anytime — 24 hours a day.
 If you prefer, you can also contact us by email.
 Your message will be instantly forwarded to a white-collar crime lawyer and you’ll get a response within minutes.
 Don’t face your criminal charges alone.
 Reach out to our firm today to get the legal counsel and support you need!